 The School is exposed to various risks of loss related torts, theft of, damage to and destruction of assets, errors and omissions and natural disasters for which the School carries property and liability insurance.
 Settlement amounts do not exceed insurance coverage.
-In addition, there have been no reductions of insurance coverage during the year.
+In addition, there have been no reductions of insurance coverage during the 2020 and 2019 fiscal years.

-5. RELATED PARTY TRANSACTIONS
+6. RELATED PARTY TRANSACTIONS